Hanohano Hale

 No analysis available

-Although the listings market units as 'investment', 'second home' or 'vacation getaway', there are no explicit statements that STRs are legally permitted.
-Absence of explicit permission leads to a conservative false determination.
+Although many listings market units as suitable for investment, second home, or 'vacation getaway', there are no explicit statements in the public remarks that short-term rentals are legally permitted.
+Therefore STR permission is not supported by the remarks.

 No analysis available